Tarzan and the Slave Girl

-Tarzan and the Slave Girl is a 1950 American adventure film directed by Lee Sholem and starring Lex Barker as Tarzan, Vanessa Brown as Jane, and Robert Alda as big game hunter Neil.
-The plot involves a lost civilization in Africa, a strange illness, and an evil counselor manipulating a prince into kidnapping large numbers of local women.
+Tarzan and the Slave Girl is a 1950 American adventure film directed by Lee Sholem and starring Lex Barker as Tarzan, Vanessa Brown as Jane and Robert Alda as big-game hunter Neil.
+The film is the 14th of the Tarzan film series that began with 1932's Tarzan the Ape Man.
+The plot involves a lost civilization in Africa, a strange illness and an evil counselor manipulating a prince into kidnapping large numbers of local women.

-The film was Barker's second portrayal of Tarzan, and Vanessa Brown's only outing as Jane.
+The film was Barker's second portrayal of Tarzan and Brown's only outing as Jane. it was followed by Tarzan's Peril in 1951.

 Plot

-Tarzan and Jane are spending some time by a river when they hear a scream.
-A local tribal girl has gone missing, and the tribes people believe this is due to some evil spirit.
-Tarzan and Jane quickly realize the girl has been kidnapped.
-The kidnappers are Lionians, a "lost" culture of Caucasians who have a culture similar to ancient Egypt and who worship lions.
-The Lionians are kidnapping girls throughout the region to bring back to their city deep in the jungle.
-But they have brought a terrible disease with them which can kill within hours.
+Tarzan and Jane are spending time by a river when they hear a scream.
+A local tribal girl has gone missing, and the tribesmen believe that it is the work of an evil spirit.
+Tarzan and Jane quickly realize that the girl has been kidnapped.
+The kidnappers are Lionians, a lost culture of men with a culture similar to that of ancient Egypt and who worship lions.
+The Lionians are kidnapping girls throughout the region and taking them to their city deep in the jungle.
+They have also brought a terrible disease that can kill within hours.
 Tarzan seeks the help of Dr. Campbell, who has a serum that can both cure the disease as well as vaccinate against it.
-After saving the local tribe, Dr. Campbell and Tarzan (with the help of Neil, a drunken big game hunter) head for the Lionian city.
-Meanwhile, Dr. Campbell's native assistant, the buxom and blonde Lola, has fallen for Tarzan.
-Jane and Lola have a catfight, after which both women are captured by a Lionian raiding party.
+After saving the local tribe, Dr. Campbell and Tarzan (with the help of Neil, a drunken big-game hunter) travel to the Lionian city.

+Dr. Campbell's native assistant, the buxom blonde Lola, is in love with Tarzan.
+Jane and Lola have a catfight and are then captured by a Lionian raiding party.

 Tarzan and the others are repeatedly attacked by other tribes and the Lionians as they search for Lionia.
-Neil suffers an injured leg, and is left behind.
+Neil suffers an injured leg and is left behind.
 Dr. Campbell unknowingly drops his bottle of serum, although Neil discovers it later as he follows Tarzan and Campbell.